 Elayne continued her role as principal timpanist for the San Francisco Opera Orchestra until she retired in 1998.
 At the time, you had to apply for your pension from the orchestra itself.
 When walking into her pension meeting, three white male members of the orchestra insisted on accompanying her.
 In her book, she writes, “The way the orchestral pension system worked, the concertmaster is the most highly paid.
 Then comes the oboist, trumpeter, horn players, and timpanist.
 I spoke for 40 minutes.
 I said, ’All the other instruments have seconds or are in a section.
 I performed for years under the stress of people knowing I was unusual, watching to see if I made a mistake, and I was alone.’”
 She ended up securing a second-place amount, instead of the normal fifth-place timpanist pension.
 After she finished, her colleagues laughed, ‘You didn’t need us at all.’ ”

-As verdant leaves line the path to her apartment in Walnut Creek, California, a 92-year-old woman greets her neighbors.
-They think she is sweet.
-They have no idea who they’re talking to.
+As verdant leaves lined the path to her apartment in Walnut Creek, California, a 92-year-old woman greeted her neighbors.
+They thought she was sweet.
+They had no idea who they were talking to.